 Not sure which ADT smart door lock to choose?
-ADT sells two models on its website: the Yale Assure Lock 2 Touch and the Yale Smart Lock.
+ADT sells two models on its website: the Yale Assure Lock 2 Touch and the Yale Assure Lock.
 However, you can also connect any Z-Wave-compatible device.
 This means you can use smart locks from Kwikset, Schlage, and August.

 You could also choose to install one from our smart lock guide, but you’ll miss out on the benefits of integrating with an ADT security system.
 In this guide, we’ll take you through the ADT-compatible smart door locks and tell you all about the features they unlock once you connect them to your security system.
 Let’s begin.